 I QSL 100% via LOTW and E-QSL.

 Since then, I have been WA5YXN (advanced) while a senior at Manzano High School (school call WA5RAA) then moved to Colorado and became WBØGMF and eventually KØQZ in 1976.
 I held that call long after I moved to Arizona in 1979 and finaly decided I wasn't going back to Ø land so I might as well get a new 2 letter call.
-1999 I made myself a birthday present of K7DD.
+1999 I had a new life and a new wife so I made myself a birthday present of K7DD.
 I do like those double letter calls. ;>)

 I was involved for a number of years in the Amateur TV group here in Phoenix and was the president of the club for a few years and on the board.

-Then I discovered QRP, again and I haven't been the same ever since. ;>) The local club, The AZ ScQRPions, is a great bunch.
+Then I discovered QRP, again, and I haven't been the same ever since. ;>) The local club, The AZ ScQRPions, is a great bunch.
 They reminded me what ham radio was like when I got started.
-Building, scrounging, and inovating are equal with operating and best of all it is mostly CW.
-I have been operating portable, mobile and in the field and having a good time with 5 watts, a gel cell and a wire.
+Building, scrounging, and inovating are mixed in equal parts with operating and best of all it is mostly CW.
+I have been operating portable, mobile and in the field and having a good time with 5 watts, a battery and a wire.
 Simple and fun.

 Over the years I have done a lot of radio.
-DXing and CW were allways my passions and I still love building and repairing AMPs but I have done Satelites, RTTY, Digital modes of all kinds, SSTV, and building antennas of all kinds.
+DXing and CW were allways my passions and I still enjoy building and repairing RF Amplifiers but I have done Satelites, RTTY, Digital modes of all kinds, SSTV, and building antennas of all kinds.
 I figured if you got board in this hobby, its your fault.
 There is just too much to keep you busy and there is always something new on the horizon.

 My lovely bride of 14+ years now is Paulett, N7XYN, (yea, she missed it by a smidge) rarely gets on the air herself but understands my passion for the hobby because she has her own addiction to deal with.
 Quilting and Sewing.